SUSE/container-suseconnect/README.md

 <path_on_host>/SCCcredentials:/etc/zypp/credentials.d/SCCcredentials
 ```

-No further change are needed in `Dockerfile`.
+No further changes are needed in `Dockerfile`.

 ### Obtaining the SUSEConnect and SCCcredentials secrets